anurag6713/memo-moo/README.md

 ```

 **HEADS-UP:**
 Results are cached based on the passed dependencies.
 You will end up getting the same result even when you pass different functions with same dependencies.
-To fix this, You must send an `id` using `options`.
+To fix this, You must send an `id` through `options`.

 ```js
 const namesInCSV = memoMoo(arrayToCSV, [moreNames, names], {